jwarlick/jwarlick/README.md

 - 👬 I identify as L**G**BTQ (Pronouns: he/him)
 - 🚀 My third obsession (after data and media) is space, which might explain my profile picture
 - 👯 I'm a twin (shout out to my sister Rebecca)
-- 🏥 I'm a recent cancer survivor
+- 🏥 I'm a recent cancer survivor (shout out to the Cedars-Sinai medical community)
 - 🎼 I still make, work on and write about music in my free time.
 Ask me about music and/or streaming!

 ### Thanks for checking out my GitHub page!